 For an interaction design course, my group and I explored features in an airline travel app to help streamline irregular operations, such as delays and cancellations.
 This project consisted of initial user research with customers and CSAs at a Chicago airport, prototyping and design, usability testing, and iteration.
 Our project sponsor has been replaced by "Snowflake" for confidentiality, but is a major U.S. airline.

-Value proposition: Our solution for Snowflake Airlines introduces ticket linking for groups, promoting flyer autonomy and reducing CSA workload.
-By making it easier for groups to rebook themselves, providing multi-channel notifications, and adding in delightful touches, our solution aims to improve both passenger and agent experiences, making dealing with irregular operations (IROPs) a smoother and more efficient process.
+Value proposition: By introducing ticket linking for groups, Snowflake can promote flyer autonomy and reduce CSA workload.
+By making it easier for groups to rebook themselves, providing multi-channel notifications, and adding in delightful touches, our solution makes dealing with irregular operations (IROPs) a smoother and more efficient process for airline staff and passengers.

 Problem + Outcomes